Women Fitness

 Dengue virus exposure may amplify Zika infection

-June 25, 2016 By Namita Nayyar (WF Team)
+June 25, 2016 By Namita Nayyar (Editor in chief)

 Previous exposure to the dengue virus may increase the potency of Zika infection, according to research from Imperial College London.
 The early-stage laboratory findings, published in the journal Nature Immunology, suggests the recent explosive outbreak of Zika may have been driven in part by previous exposure to the dengue virus.
 The study, which included … [Read more...]

-Alternative Health News, Other News
+Alternative Health, Other

 Infidelity